Measuring the Consolidation of DNS and Web Hosting Providers: Methods

 \subsection{Limitations}

 We determine the name servers for domains but do not identify the name servers for all subdomains.
-While these name servers are likely the same, it is possible that they are different.
-If they are different, a subdomain may be reachable even if the domain is not.
+These name servers are likely the same, but we acknowledge that in some cases these name servers may be different.
+If a subdomain uses different authoritative name servers, a subdomain may be reachable even if the domain is not.
 For example, if \texttt{nytimes.com} and \texttt{www.nytimes.com} have different name servers, the website may still be accessible even if the name servers for \texttt{nytimes.com} are unreachable.

-Furthermore, modern websites, especially highly-trafficked ones, may use DNS redirection to direct the client to a nearby data center serving their content.
-As a result, a website may employ several organizations to host web content.
-Our measurements, however, only observe content delivered from a single organization that we happen to be close to.
-This limitation can be better avoided by measuring from several geographically distributed vantage points.
-Additionally, it is possible that a website uses a different host as a backup in case the primary host is unreachable.
-In this case, we may underestimate resilience because we can not observe or identify the back up host.
+Second, modern websites, especially popular ones, may use anycast DNS, which redirects each client to a nearby server in the CDN.
+As a result, a website may rely on several organizations to host web content, yet this diversity may not be reflected if we only measure from a single vantage point---and, naturally, our measurements are a function of the vantage points we choose.
+To mitigate these effects to some degree, we perform our measurements from six different vantage points and we have released our measurement pipeline as open-source software to allow other researchers to continually re-evaluate our results, over time and from a diversity of vantage points.

+Finally, a website may have different hosting organization as a backup in case the primary host is unreachable, but only rely on that organization when the primary fails.
+If this situation occurs, our measurements would not necessarily observe the back up host and could overestimate the effects of consolidation for failure scenarios.